Work With Us

 We are always looking for talented people to join our team.
 If you are interested in working with us, please see our available positions below.

-The network has grown to hundreds of individuals, including physicians, nurses, social workers, therapists, violence prevention professionals, outreach workers and researchers who are affiliated with 50+ member programs in the U.S., Canada, England, and El Salvador.
+The HAVI’s network has grown to hundreds of individuals, including physicians, nurses, social workers, therapists, violence prevention professionals, outreach workers, and researchers who are affiliated with 72 member programs in the U.S., Canada, England, and El Salvador.
 Our goal is to support the growth of HVIPs throughout the United States.
-The HAVI is structured within 4 divisions: Capacity Building, Organizational Growth and Equity, Policy and Communications, and Communities of Practice.
+Internally, the HAVI is structured in 4 divisions: Organizational Growth and Equity, Policy and Communications, Communities of Practice, and Data, Research, and Evaluation.
+Each division works to operationalize the HAVI’s mission and strategic plan to strengthen the community violence intervention (CVI) field.

 To learn more about: